Much of Vivendi U.S. shareholder lawsuit dismissed

 That merger helped transform Vivendi, a water utility, into Europe's largest telecommunications and entertainment company.

 In his decision, Holwell cited a 2010 U.S. Supreme Court opinion, Morrison v.
-National Australia Bank Ltd, that limited the ability of investors to raise fraud claims over the purchase of foreign securities.
+National Australia Bank Ltd (NAB.AX), that limited the ability of investors to raise fraud claims over the purchase of foreign securities.

 While that case related to the Securities Exchange Act of 1934 governing market activity, Holwell said its "underlying logic" extended to shareholders' claims under the Securities Act of 1933, which regulates the offering and sale of securities.